-(4) The percent after offering column assumes 7,500,000 shares of common stock issued in connection with this offering.
+(4) The percent after offering column is based on 6,250,000 shares of common stock issued in connection with this offering.
 This calculation also assumes the listed beneficial owners do not purchase shares of common stock sold in this offering.